redtrama/weth-invariant-chimera/README.md

 This document outlines the invariants and inline properties being tested for the WETH9 contract using the Chimera fuzzing framework.
 The approach is inspired by [WETH Invariant Testing by Horsefacts](https://github.com/horsefacts/weth-invariant-testing/), focusing on identifying core contract behaviors and ensuring they hold under various conditions.

-The properties listed here aim to cover critical functionalities.
-For a comprehensive audit, consider referring to the [Sherlock audit contest criteria](https://docs.sherlock.xyz/audits/criteria) to identify further areas for property-based testing.

 ## Properties Overview

 The following table summarizes the general invariants and inline properties defined for the WETH9 contract.